Balangay: Butuan boats

+The excavation of the Butuan Boats have faced major challenges.
+Having originally been discovered by treasure hunters, the early excavations of the site in the 1970s and 1980s suffered from poor written and photographic documentation and conservation measures.
+Excavation on Butuan Boats 5 and 9 have been suspended due to their poor conditions which necessitates further study on how to recover them without damage.
+As of 2022, the rest of the ships which are yet to be excavated, remain in their original waterlogged condition which is proven to be the best way to preserve the said artifacts.

+The Butuan boats are the single largest concentration of lashed-lug boat remains of the Austronesian boatbuilding traditions.
+Similar shipwrecks found elsewhere in Southeast Asia include the Pontian boat (c.
+260–430 CE) of Malaysia.
+The Butuan boats were found in association with large amounts of trade goods from China, Cambodia, Thailand (Haripunjaya and Satingpra), Vietnam, and as far as Persia, indicating they traded as far as the Middle East.

 Declarations

 National Cultural Treasures

 The balangays of Butuan was declared by President Corazon Aquino as National Cultural Treasures with Presidential Proclamation No. 86 on March 9, 1987, and the vicinity of excavation as archaeological reserves.

 National Boat

 In November 2015, the Balangay was declared as the National Boat of the Philippines by the House Committee on Revisions of Laws.
 The Balangay was chosen so that the "future generations of Filipinos will recognize the invaluable contribution of their forefathers in shaping the country's maritime tradition and in passing on the values of solidarity, harmony, determination, courage and bravery.

 House Bill 6366 proposes that the Balangay should be the National Boat of the Philippines.